mvhammedali/KubeFortify/README.md

 # KubeFortify

 KubeFortify is a tool designed to ensure the resilience and performance of applications deployed on Kubernetes.
 It integrates load testing, resilience testing, and automated recovery processes into a single framework, leveraging AI to analyze issues and recommend solutions.
 KubeFortify aims to enhance system reliability and operational efficiency.
-KubeFortify is tailored for organizations that rely on Kubernetes for application deployment and require an easy to use tool to maintain service quality and uptime.
+KubeFortify is tailored for organizations that rely on Kubernetes for application deployment and require an easy-to-use tool to maintain service quality and uptime.
 Its integrated approach to testing and recovery makes it a relevant tool in the toolkit of DevOps teams and site reliability engineers.

 ## Key Features
 1. **Load Testing**: Simulates high traffic and usage scenarios to evaluate the performance limits and scalability of Kubernetes-managed applications.